Business digital transformation: managing the process at every stage

 Key Requirements

-2. Digital transformation is not a one-time effort: it involves implementing technologies across all levels of the business, from logistics to customer service.
+Digital transformation is not a one-time campaign: it includes the implementation of technologies at all levels of the business, from logistics to customer service.

-3. This requires using many tools and methods, from technological solutions to personnel management.
+This requires using a wide range of tools and methods, from technology solutions to people management.

-8. A careful approach to organizational culture.
-It is important that the implementation of digital transformation and the choice of appropriate management tools do not conflict with the company’s mission, goals, and values.
-For example, a new CRM system should reflect the specifics of customer interaction.
+It is important that implementing digital transformation and choosing the right management tools do not conflict with the company's mission, goals, and values.
+For example, a new CRM system should take into account how the company interacts with customers.

 Analysis stage